danielathome19/ProteiNN-Structure-Predictor/README.md

 * Also contained in the "PaperAndPresentation" folder is the research paper.

 # Usage
-Run main.py to choose from either "train" or "predict" modes; train will retrain the model and predict will provide users the option to enter an amino acid sequence to predict the structure of (which will be output as a PDB file).
+Run main.py to choose from either "train", "predict", or "metrics" modes; train will retrain the model and predict will provide users the option to enter an amino acid sequence to predict the structure of (which will be output as a PDB file).
+Metrics mode will load the trained model and report its classification metrics (e.g., precision, recall, F1 score, etc.) on the test dataset.

+**NOTE:** if you have any issues with the code not working as is, it may be due to the version of the `sidechainnet_casp12_30.pkl` file that the sidechainnet library downloads.
+Please contact me if you would like a copy of the version that I used to train the model.

 # Bugs/Features
 Bugs are tracked using the GitHub Issue Tracker.